Run Syncthing as a Windows Service with AlwaysUp

 10. And now that we are ready to start Syncthing as a windows service, let's configure the software to avoid launching the browser when it starts (since you won't be able to see it any more).
 To do so:

-1. Start Syncthing
+1. Start Syncthing.

-2. Open the web GUI in your browser (probably at http://127.0.0.1:8080/)
+2. Open the web GUI in your browser (at http://127.0.0.1:8384 on our machine).

 Open Syncthing Settings